gopro/labs/docs/control/notes/README.md

 ## HERO9 Black

+### 1.42.70 - June, 2022
+ - Added !M**HSTO**=x minutes - controlling the length of the Hindsight timeout, changing from the default for 15 minutes. e.g. !MHSTO=60 for a 60 minute Hindsight timeout.
+ - Enhanced SPL trigger levels now reported to the qrlog.txt file.
+ - Enhanced, upon boot the LCD will repeat any permanent Labs modification you might have active.
+ - minor bug fixes

 ### 1.70.70 - May 2022
  - Added Max Lens Mod support for Photos
  - Added Command for selecting Live Burst